RodrigoZepeda/ABM_AMRO/README.md

 - `daypos` (dataframe) Number of positives by each day.
 - `wardpos` (dataframe) Number of positives by each day and each ward.

+# Executing the repository

-> :warning: Right now the data is extracted by `DataTransform.m` from the Matlab as not all the matlab structures were directly parsable from Python.
-Data is stored in `data_to_py`.
+> :warning: Right now the data is extracted by `DataTransform.m` from the Matlab as not all the Matlab structures were directly parsable from Python.
+This should be changed later.

+1. Run the `DataTransform.m` file to extract the Network data `NY_Network_1.mat` from Matlab into `csv` and `txt` files.

+2. Run the `make_network_object.py` file to create the same `Network` object that existed in Matlab but in Python.
+This will be stored in `data/NY_Network_1.pickle`.

+3. You can now run the other files.